 About the Space

-Noysky Projects is open to the public during exhibition openings and by appointment all other times.
+Noysky Projects is open to the public Thursday through Saturday, noon-6pm, during exhibitions, and by appointment all other times.
+Please see the Exhibitions page for more information.

 ‘Hexon/Hexoff’ Features Eight Contemporary Artists Whose Work Brings Relevancy to Ancient Mysticism Contact: Sean Noyce, email@example.com Hexon/Hexoff is a multidisciplinary exhibition that draws parallels between the practices of art and magic.
 Although not intrinsically an “occult show”, Hexon/Hexoff brings relevancy to mystical objects in the secular art world.
 The work manifests portals to the most[…]